Types of wood finishes - Roble.Store

 wax finish

-Appearance: improves natural appearance.
+Appearance: enhances natural appearance.

 Ideal for: cabinets, doors, furniture and floors.